Cultural and Systemic Oppression

 Meet the specialists

-Humans are brilliant learners, absorbing messages from our environments — families, society, culture.
-These external influences shape our identities based on creed, gender, colour, etc., which then shape our realities.
-To know who we are requires understanding these influences, and how it has shaped who we are.
-By doing so, we can tease out who we are at our “core,” from what we’ve been taught.
-Let’s sift through these layers to find your true self.
+Humans are brilliant learners, absorbing messages from our environments — families, society, culture — these external influences shape our identities based on creed, gender, colour, etc., which then shape our realities.
+Knowing who we are requires understanding these influences and how it has influenced our lenses and behaviours.
+Only with this deeper insight, can we feel empowered to regain control of our lives.

 Have you experienced rejection because of your race, gender, or sexuality and are exploring what living as your authentic self looks like?
 Or are you wrestling with your faith as a result of experiencing the effects of racism, sexism, or other forms of injustice within your faith community?
 In our sessions, you will receive support in releasing the painful messages in your life.
 Together, we will sit in the tension and reconcile all parts of you so that you can embody authentic self with joy.